Internal Bousfield Localizations: Results needed for an internal left Bousfield Localization

-\begin{ideal2} A class of objects $\cC$ in a symmetric monoidal model category $\cM$ is said to be an ideal class of objects if for any $C \in \cC$, for any object $X$ of $\cM$, $X \otimes C$ is again in $\cC$. \end{ideal2} We need the following fact for having an internal right Bousfield localization: \begin{iKcolobjideal} In a right proper, cellular model category $\cM$, $K$ a class of objects in $\cM$, $\cK$ the class of i$K$-colocal equivalences (Definition \ref{colequ}), then the class of i$\cK$-colocal objects (Definition \ref{colocal}) is an ideal class.\\ \end{iKcolobjideal} \begin{proof} Let $W$ be a i$\cK$-colocal object, $f: X \rarr Y$ an element of $\cK$.
+\begin{ideal2} A class of objects $\cC$ in a symmetric monoidal model category $\cM$ is said to be an \textbf{ideal class of objects} if for any $C \in \cC$, for any object $X$ of $\cM$, $X \otimes C$ is again in $\cC$. \end{ideal2} We need the following fact for having an internal right Bousfield localization: \begin{iKcolobjideal} In a right proper, cellular model category $\cM$, $K$ a class of objects in $\cM$, $\cK$ the class of i$K$-colocal equivalences (Def. \ref{colequ}), then i$\cK$-colocal objects (Def. \ref{colocal}) form an ideal class.\\ \end{iKcolobjideal} \begin{proof} Let $W$ be an i$\cK$-colocal object, $f: X \rarr Y$ an element of $\cK$.
 We have an equivalence of iLhfC's: $\uHom(\tilde{W}, \hat{X}) \rarrequ \uHom(\tilde{W}, \hat{Y})$.
 Now let $D \in \cM$.